What is the value of all living things?

 Definition Of Ethics:

 The basic concepts and fundamental principles of decent human conduct.
 It includes study of universal values such as the essential equality of all men and women, human or natural rights, obedience to the law of land, concern for health and safety and, increasingly, also for the natural environment.
 The Business Dictionary

 I like this definition because it includes the environment as a universal value that deserves consideration and respect.
 When the top priority of industry leaders is profit, and when government leaders put the economy and jobs first, they view the environment as a resource, a means to those ends.Seeing environmental policies and regulations as an obstacle, they’ll block or override them.

 Historically, this mentality has been fanning the flames of climate change since 1950—and it’s still happening.
 Accelerating actually.
 Profit-driven leaders are pressing the peddle to the metal, turning away, not understanding or caring that the health and well-being of the world population is at stake.
 In the first place, it’s a problem of wrong-perception driven by the illusion of separation that results in self-centeredness and greed.
 Globally, it’s a psychological virus.
 And it thrives because the the antidote, moral-ethical thinking applied to the environment, is sadly lacking.

 Ethics Can Be Learned

-A study by Lawrence Kohlberg, cited by psychologist James Rest at the Markkula Center for Applied Ethics at Santa Clara University is summarized as follows:
+A study by Lawrence Kohlberg, cited by psychologist James Rest of the Markkula Center for Applied Ethics at Santa Clara University offers hope: